agatakolohe/GoinOffGrid/Work.md

 - Pivot to React Native.
 Create seperate project for mobile development.
 - Research react native wizard form
-- Do not create react native wizard form
+- **Do not create react native wizard form**
 - Focus on finishing web app functionality
   - Connect to firebase
   - Log in authorization
   - Post to db
 - Notes:
-- Web app: to populate database with form submission, create login
+- Web app: to populate database with form submission, create login (UX perspective, its a long form, and user is packing/planning for hike, more than likely they will be on a machine not phone to fill out the info, but to get info and send message have mobile functionality)
-- Mobile app: connect with firebase to pull data from web page, be able to text data
+- Mobile app: connect with firebase to pull data from web page, be able to text data, login with login create via web app

 - Create Firebase db